Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Some statistical consequences for phase retrieval

 Note that $\SigG \coloneqq \PG \Sigma \PG$ has rank at most $\dimG$, and $\PG f \in \range(\SigG)$ almost surely.
 We then have that $\{\Sigma_G^{-1/2} \PG f_i\}_{i=1}^n$ are i.i.d.\ standard Gaussian (standard complex Gaussian if $\F = \C$---recall that we required $f$ to be circularly symmetric in this case) vectors on $\range(\SigG)$ with respect to any orthonormal (in $L_2$) basis.
 Assuming $n \geq c \dimG$, \Cref{lem:subG_conc,lem:subG_lb} imply that

 and, for all $X \in \scrH^p$,

 Furthermore, \Cref{lem:infdim_gauss_conc} (with covariance $\SigGp$; see also the discussion following that lemma) implies

-Combining the failure probabilities of these events with a union bound, these inequalities hold with probability at east $1 - c n^{-2}$.
+Combining the failure probabilities of these events with a union bound, these inequalities hold with probability at least $1 - c n^{-2}$.
 From now on, assume these hold.
 In particular, for all $X' \in \scrH^{r'}$ (for any $r' \geq 1$), we have

 and

 Noting that $\opnorm{\SigGp} \leq \sigma_{\tgtdim+1}$ and $\tr \SigGp \leq \sum_{m > \tgtdim} \sigma_m$, \eqref{eq:PGp_opnorm_delta} allows us to have $\lambda \geq c \delta$.
 We can then derive the following simple inequality for any $X$ satisfying the conditions of the theorem (we defer the proof to later):